We are always on the look out for passionate, organised and dedicated Disability Support Workers!

 Tasks & Responsibilities

-- Provide support as required for all household management; and activities of daily living based on Participants individual needs.
+- Provide support as required for all household management; and activities of daily living based on Participants’ individual needs.

-- Carry out and promote positive routines, duties and activities in a cooperative respectful and flexible manner, which are meaningful and purposeful to the Participant.
+- Carry out and promote positive routines, duties, and activities in a cooperative respectful and flexible manner, which are meaningful and purposeful to the Participant.

-- Utilise sound organisational and planning skills.
+- Utilise good organisational and planning skills.

-- Contribute to the individual support arrangements using initiative, common sense, innovation and creativity.
+- Contribute to the individual support arrangements using initiative, common sense, innovation, and creativity

 Disability Support Worker Jobs in Perth